 When the time comes, find a practice where you can succeed.
 When you are just starting out, that may not mean the largest or flashiest practice.
 Rather, find a practice where you can maintain or grow production.
 Look for opportunities where the practice could expand hours, maybe in an underserved area.
 Read more about how to look for a practice with “good bones."

 Also explore your financing options.
 Student loans will not prevent you from taking out a practice loan – after all, as the Center for Professional Success points out, “Borrowing money to own a dental practice can be viewed as an investment in your future.”
 (Check out their article dispelling common financing myths, as well as a podcast episode that explains the loan application process.)
 Some states will even help if you are entering an underserved area!

 Finally, make sure you are considering ownership for the right reasons.
 Do you really want to be your own boss, or do you (or your parents) think you should?
 Ownership can be wonderful if you love working independently, solving problems, running a business, and managing staff – but it can be difficult if you would rather just focus 100% on doing the dentistry.

 Find the right associateship for your goals

 ADA Practice Transitions will help you find the right practice for your next associateship.
-If you are open to practicing in Indiana, Iowa, Kentucky, Maine, Michigan, Minnesota, New Hampshire, or Wisconsin, start your profile now to get access to a dedicated ADA Advisor who will help you navigate the entire process.
+We're now accepting profiles from dentists who want to practice in all 50 states, so no matter where you want to be, we can help.
+Create your profile to get access to a dedicated ADA Advisor who will help you navigate the entire process.